 standard versions of these APIs

-have been supported in since Chrome 46.
-These features were originally
+have been supported in since Chrome 46, and the prefixed functions were

 implemented in WebKit, but Safari has not enabled them.
 Firefox, IE 10+, and